abozio/Myliam2/doc/usersguide/source/users.rst

 - add an option in align function to use sidewalk alignment.
 - add an option in matching function to solve the global optimization program using the "Hungarian Algorithm"
 - add the possibility to have an expression in the alignment function with the percentage option.
+- change the clone process to have the father more that the child in output